-Academic Programs School of Arts and Sciences
+School of Arts and Sciences

-Dr. David S. Pate, Dean
+Dr. Theresa D. Westbay, Interim Dean

-The School of Arts and Sciences offers a master's degree in Mathematics/Science/Technology Education.
-The School also offers degrees and minors in over 20 undergraduate academic disciplines along with interdisciplinary minors and scholarship programs.
+The School of Arts and Sciences offers degrees and minors in over 20 undergraduate academic disciplines along with interdisciplinary minors and scholarship programs.

 The School, in partnership with the other schools that make up St. John Fisher College, provides educational experiences that are rooted in the liberal arts and that prepare students to lead lives of intellectual, professional, and civic integrity.
 This is accomplished by: